masthead_streetcars

 tag_quote

-hallidie_inset The driving force behind the San Francisco cable car system came from a man who witnessed a horrible accident on a typically damp summer day in 1869.
+hallidie_inset typewriter he driving force behind the San Francisco cable car system came from a man who witnessed a horrible accident on a typically damp summer day in 1869.
 Andrew Smith Hallidie saw the toll slippery grades could extract when a horse-drawn streetcar slid backwards under its heavy load.
 The steep slope with wet cobblestones and a heavily weighted vehicle combined to drag five horses to their deaths.
 Although such a sight would stun anyone, Hallidie and his partners had the know-how to do something about the problem.

 The San Francisco Cable Car website